sno6/website/posts/dibs.md

 The benefit of a service like this was two-fold.
 Firstly, users searching for a new car didn’t need to browse all of the services individually to find good listings, as Dibs aggregated everything into a single service.
 The other benefit being for classic car enthusiasts, as sometimes being first matters (I’ve learnt this myself).
 Being notified within 15 minutes of a listing being posted means that the user will be the first to respond to the post, or view the car, which for some listings could be crucial.

-The plan was to be a search engine for "goods", moving into property was the next step.
-Ultimately, I quickly ran through the money I had saved up after quiting my job to work on the project.
-I wouldn't change anything though, it was a great experience.
+The plan was for Dibs to eventually transform into a general product search engine, expanding into property was the natural next step.
+Unfortunately, reality hit and I quickly ran through my savings forcing me to get back into the job market.
+With that said, I wouldn't change a thing - it was an incredible experience and through the failure I learnt a lot.
 </p>

 <img src="/misc/dibs-preview.png" alt="Dibs" />

-<p>Oh and I bought that truck that I was obsessed about (I still am).</p>
+<p>Oh and I found that truck that I was looking for.</p>

 <img src="/misc/truck.jpg" alt="Cruiser" />